openedx/edx-documentation/en_us/shared/manage_live_course/course_enrollment.rst

 .. only:: Open_edX

   .. note:: If your course has a fee, and an organization wants to purchase
      enrollment for multiple seats in your course at one time, you can create enrollment codes for the organization.
 The organization then distributes these enrollment codes to its learners to simplify the enrollment process.
      You can also create coupon codes to give learners a discount when they enroll in your course.
-For more information, see :ref:`Manage Course Fees`.
+For more information, see :ref:`installation:Enable and Create Enrollment Codes`.

   .. include:: ../../../shared/manage_live_course/Section_view_enrollment_count.rst